sareeves96/GWG_release/README.md

 hence, my code reconstructs the dataset used to my best possible ability (simultaneously improving its flexibility and enabling the generation of a larger training set).

-I have adapted this code for the purposes of my SYDE 675 - Pattern Recogntion Final Project.
+I have adapted this code for the purposes of my SYDE 675 - Pattern Recognition Final Project.
 My contributions include protein_analysis_pipeline.py, which imports and/or repurposes many functions written by the original authors.
 I also make significant use of the evcouplings python package (which is based on